+Easling is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Easling family lived in Huntingdon.
+The name is also derived from the ancient baptismal name Ansell.
+That name is derived from the Germanic elements ans, meaning god, and helm, meaning protection or helmet.
 It derived some popularity from the fact that it was borne by a number of famous medieval churchmen.
 Notably, St. Anselm (c.1033-1109), the Benedictine monk was known as "the father of Scholasticism."

 Early Origins of the Easling family

 Important Dates for the Easling family

 This web page shows only a small excerpt of our Easling research.
 Another 151 words (11 lines of text) covering the years 1066, 1086, 1273, 1399, 1551, 1557, 1725, 1782 and 1390 are included under the topic Early Easling History in all our PDF Extended History products and printed products wherever possible.

 Easling Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Aslin, Aslen, Aslan, Asslin, Aslein, Ascelin, Asselin, Asselyn, Astlen, Aslyn, Asling and many more.